 - Your age (provided you are over 16 years old)

-- You were not the tenant
+- You weren't the tenant

-- The debt has been cleared
+- The debt's been cleared

-- Less than one month’s rent is due
+- Less than one month’s rent's due